Peace in the Middle East

 Despite endless efforts to find a peace agreement there has been no concrete resolution.
 Without a stronger more concrete peace plan of cooperation and communication this disaster will continue.

-Women and children remain particularly vulnerable to gender-based violence, sexual exploitation, human trafficking, and forced prostitution.
+As a result, many people in Ukraine struggle daily to meet their basic needs, facing limited access to water, electricity, heating, healthcare, education, and essential social services.
+Women and children remain especially vulnerable to gender-based violence, sexual exploitation, human trafficking, and forced prostitution.

 Peace and Stability